 Chief Corporate Officer of FEMSA

-Mr. Camacho joined FEMSA in 2020 after a long track record in senior management positions in consumer product companies around the world, including Procter & Gamble and Revlon.
+He joined FEMSA in 2020 after a long track record in senior management positions in consumer product companies around the world, including Procter & Gamble and Revlon.
 In 2000, he joined Danone as head of its Bonafont water operations in Mexico.
 For the next 20 years, he held varying responsibilities in the water and dairy segments, while driving growth and innovation.
 In 2011, he became a member of Danone’s Executive Committee, leading the Global Customer Team and serving as Corporate Chief Growth and Innovation Officer.
-He was Executive Vice President and global head of the Essential Dairy and Plant Based business and responsible for Global Industrial Operations and Supply Chain.
+He was EVP and global head of the Essential Dairy and Plant Based business and responsible for Global Industrial Operations and Supply Chain.

 Gerardo Estrada Attolini

-Mr. Estrada joined FEMSA in 2000 and was appointed to his current position in 2020.
-Previously he served as Chief Financial Officer of FEMSA Cerveza and FEMSA´s Corporate Finance Director.
-Prior to his incorporation to FEMSA, he occupied different executive positions in the finance areas of Mexican companies in the financial and industrial sectors.
-He holds an Accounting degree and an MBA from ITESM.
+He joined FEMSA in 2000 and was appointed to his current position in 2020.
+Previously, he served as Chief Financial Officer of FEMSA Cerveza and Corporate Finance Vice President of FEMSA.
+Prior to FEMSA, he served in various executive level positions in the finance functions of Mexican companies in the financial and industrial sectors.
+He holds an Accounting degree and an MBA from Tecnológico de Monterrey.

 Alfonso Garza Garza

-Mr. Garza joined FEMSA in 1985 and held various positions including CEO of FEMSA Empaques.
+He joined FEMSA in 1985 and held various positions including CEO of FEMSA Empaques.
 In 2009 he was appointed to his current position.
-He is vice-chairman of the executive commission of the National President of the Employers Confederation of Mexico (Coparmex).
-He is member of the Board of Directors FEMSA, ITESM, Grupo Nutec, S.A. de C.V. and American School Foundation of Monterrey, A.C. and he is an alternate member of the Board of Directors of Coca-Cola FEMSA.
-Mr. Garza earned a Bachelor’s degree in Industrial Engineering from ITESM and an MBA at IPADE.
+He is President of the Monterrey Metropolitan Water Fund, Vice Chairman of the executive commission of the National President of the Employers Confederation of Mexico (Coparmex).
+He is a member of the Board of Directors of FEMSA, Tecnológico de Monterrey, Grupo Nutec, S.A. de C.V.
+He graduated from Tecnológico de Monterrey in Industrial Engineering and an MBA from IPADE Business School.

 Roberto Campa Cifrián